temujim/python-workouts/04 Android App Store Analysis/README.md

 We will see that there are `33` unique app categories present in our dataset. _Family_ and *Game* apps have the highest market prevalence.
 Interestingly, *Tools*, *Business* and *Medical* apps are also at the top.

 **To do:**
-- [ ] Print the total number of unique categories
+- [X] Print the total number of unique categories
-- [ ] Count the number of apps in each Category and sort in descending order
+- [X] Count the number of apps in each Category and sort in descending order
-- [ ] Create an Interactive Visualization App Count per Category
+- [X] Create an Interactive Visualization App Count per Category
+    - [X] Add y & x-axis labels
+    - [X] Add title, set size to 25, color to 'Blue'

 ## 4. Distribution of app ratings